nesi/support-docs/docs/Storage/Data_Transfer_Services/Download_and_share_CMIP6_data_(for_NIWA_researchers).md

 This document shows how to explore which CMIP6 data are available and how to download the data once you have figured out what you need.
-The data will be downloaded asynchronously[ - no need to st]{style="font-family: -apple-system, BlinkMacSystemFont, 'Segoe UI', Helvetica, Arial, sans-serif;"}[are at a screen for hours.
-The downloaded data will reside in a shared directory and hence will also be accessible to your collaborators.]{style="font-family: -apple-system, BlinkMacSystemFont, 'Segoe UI', Helvetica, Arial, sans-serif;"}
+The data will be downloaded asynchronously<span style="font-family: -apple-system, BlinkMacSystemFont, 'Segoe UI', Helvetica, Arial, sans-serif;"> - no need to st</span><span style="font-family: -apple-system, BlinkMacSystemFont, 'Segoe UI', Helvetica, Arial, sans-serif;">are at a screen for hours.
+The downloaded data will reside in a shared directory and hence will also be accessible to your collaborators.</span>

 The instructions are geared towards members of the niwa02916 group - send a message to <support@nesi.org.nz> if you are a NIWA employee and